Economic situation Low growth rates, strong commitment to reform

 Traders in downtown Amman, Jordan

 In June 2022, the government, at the initiative of the royal family, presented a reform package for more jobs and better living conditions.
+In early 2026, it presented updated plans for reforms.
 More money is to be invested in strategic and entrepreneurial projects, innovation, research, and development.
 Moreover, the government wants to create a conducive environment for the sustainable development of small and medium-sized enterprises.